 Picture this: A logistics executive gets an alert about port congestion in Shanghai.
-Within minutes, not days, their Decision Intelligence (DI) system has already analyzed alternate routes, calculated cost impacts, and suggested optimal responses.
-That’s not science fiction – it’s the new reality of agile Decision Intelligence.
+Within minutes, not days, their Decision System powered by Decision Intelligence (DI) has already analyzed alternate routes, calculated cost impacts, and suggested optimal responses.
+That’s not science fiction – it’s the new reality of what is possible with a Decision System.
 Gone are the days of just business intelligence, sifting through static reports and gut feelings.
-Today’s market demands split-second decisions backed by data, and that’s exactly what agile Decision Intelligence delivers.
+Today’s market demands split-second decisions backed by data, and that’s exactly what an agile Decision System delivers.

-Indeed, Decision Intelligence can transform how organizations make choices, but many struggle to grasp its real potential.
+Indeed, Decision Intelligence can transform how organizations make choices.
 In this article, I’ll break down DI into its essential components.
 First, I’ll look at how DI leverages the full spectrum of analytics – from basic descriptive analysis to sophisticated prescriptive recommendations.
-Then, I’ll identify for you the three critical elements that fuel any DI system: raw data, pre-processed information, and organizational knowledge.
-Finally, I’ll examine what makes a DI platform truly agile and adaptable.
-Namely, it is on-demand analytics, AI-powered analytics, and learning-based feedback loops.
+Then, I’ll identify for you the three critical elements that fuel any Decision System: raw data, pre-processed information, and organizational knowledge.
+Finally, I’ll examine what makes a Decision System truly agile and adaptable.
+Namely, it is on-demand analytics, AI-driven analytics, and learning-based feedback loops.

 - 1. What is Decision Intelligence (DI)?